Seafarers' Allowance, Fisher Tax Credit and Sea-going Naval Personnel Tax Credit

 • you are resident in the State

-• you spend at least 80 days at sea actively engaged in sea-fishing (that is, fishing for or taking sea-fish)
+• you have spent at least 80 days at sea actively engaged in sea-fishing (that is, fishing for, or taking, sea-fish)

 • and